sourabhk382/Projects-/Regression models/Apparent_temperature/README.md

 - Climate change leading to increase in heatwave count in summer months.
 - Extreme weather events - increase in heatwaves, coldwave, cyclones.
 - Application - To reduce impact of extreme weather events on humans and animals.

+About Szeged -
+- Szeged is one of the centres of food industry in Hungary, especially known for its paprika.
+- Climate - Koppen continental

 The CSV file includes a hourly summary for Szeged, Hungary area, between 2006 and 2016.
 Data available in the hourly response: